-Citing thousands of individual employees as the source of a systemic issue simply didn’t seem credible.
+Citing thousands of individual employees as the source of a systemic issue didn’t seem credible.
 Failing to take responsibility for its culture, the brand saw its public perception continue to plummet, with nearly one in three current customers actively looking to leave.

 But why?